Gaming the System with Rewards Credit Cards

 Slowly, capitalism has escalated the battle and the card issuers are being forced to compete for slaves.
 They do this by offering an ever-increasing share of profits back to the consumers.
 Now it has reached the point where you’d be a fool to sign up for any card offering less than a $100 reward for joining, and some will pay $400-$500.
 As far as I can tell from reading the user agreements, there is no unusual downside to these cards – there is no annual fee and the cash back and benefits are competitive with older cards.

-Mortgage Free Mike has made quite a game of this, raking together $2710 in signing bonuses on a series of cards in 2011.
-But Mortgage Free Mike also uses swagbucks and coupons that are too distracting to an old man like me.
+One friend of mine makes quite a game of this, keeping a boquet of 14 active cards in a special folder and cranking all sorts of “manufactured spending” through them.
+He also works the Swagbucks system and various other coupons and gift cards.
+But this is too much of a job for a retired man like me.
 If I’m going to take action on a consumer deal where I am effectively doing battle with a clever demon who is trying to fool me, it had better pay me several hundred dollars, and take only a small number of hours of total work.

 So, motivated by the idea of sharing the story with YOU, I used myself as a guinea pig and signed up for a Chase Ink Business card (pictured above) that came in the mail, directed to my business name.
 The card was offering a $400 sign-up bonus.
 The tale below describes the experience: